The Home Depot, Inc.

 Maturing Phase

-Home Depot is navigating a cyclical trough driven by the mortgage rate lock-in effect, with homeowners reluctant to move and renovation spending constrained by elevated rates above 6%.
-Management's FY2026 guidance of flat to 2% comp sales and flat to 4% EPS growth reflects this reality, and 800 corporate job cuts signal a defensive posture.
-However, the setup is increasingly favorable: average home equity of $181,000 per mortgaged homeowner provides a massive deferred renovation demand pool, and the aging U.S. housing stock requires maintenance regardless of rates.
-The MACD histogram has turned positive after an extended selloff, suggesting technical bottoming.
-If the Fed delivers expected rate cuts, housing turnover should begin normalizing and unlock pent-up demand.
-The SRS Distribution integration adds Pro building materials distribution capability but continues to dilute margins near-term.
-Operating margin has declined from 15.3% in FY2022 to 12.7% in FY2025 and management guides 12.4-12.6% for FY2026.
-Most likely path over 18 months is a gradual earnings recovery to $15-16 EPS as housing activity improves, paired with modest multiple normalization, yielding 12-20% total return potential including the 2.4% dividend yield.
-Downside risk to $290-310 if housing remains frozen and tariffs compress margins further.
+Home Depot is navigating a cyclical trough confirmed by the Q1 FY2026 print, which showed revenue growing 4.8% to $41.77B but adjusted operating margin compressing 90 basis points to 12.3% as homeowners continue to defer larger renovation projects.
+CFO Richard McPhail confirmed that demand patterns remained similar to FY2025 despite greater consumer uncertainty and housing affordability pressure.
+Management reaffirmed full-year guidance of flat to 2% comp sales, 2.5-4.5% total sales growth, 12.4-12.6% operating margin, and flat to 4% EPS growth from a $14.23 base, implying a range of approximately $14.23 to $14.80 in FY2026.
+The setup is increasingly favorable looking out 18 months because average home equity of $181,000 per mortgaged homeowner provides a massive deferred demand pool, and the aging U.S. housing stock requires maintenance regardless of rates.
+If the Fed delivers expected rate cuts in the second half of 2026, housing turnover should begin normalizing and unlock pent-up renovation demand.
+SRS continues to dilute margins near-term but contributes meaningfully to top line growth.
+The most likely path over 18 months is a gradual recovery to $15-16 EPS as housing activity improves, paired with modest multiple normalization back toward the 5yr median P/S of 2.31x, yielding 18-25% total return potential including the 2.7% dividend yield.
+Downside risk to $275-290 if housing remains frozen and tariffs compress margins further.

 Bull vs Bear